iPhone 13 might bring this 'Pro' camera feature to the rest of the lineup

-The iPhone 12 was one of the best smartphones of 2020 in no small part to its excellent camera performance.
-But one of the coolest camera features was the LiDAR found in only the Pro models, enabling cool AR apps among other things.
+The iPhone 12 was one of the best smartphones of 2020 in no small part due to its excellent camera performance, but one of the coolest camera features was the LiDAR, found in only the Pro models, which enabled cool AR apps.

-If a new supply chain rumor from Digitimes is accurate, the iPhone 13 may bring LiDAR to the full lineup.
-The report indicates Apple is "expected to apply the scanner technology to all its 2021 iPhone models," (via BGR).
+If a new supply chain rumor from Digitimes is accurate, the iPhone 13 may bring LiDAR to the full lineup with the report indicating that Apple is "expected to apply the scanner technology to all its 2021 iPhone models," (via BGR).

 - iPhone 12 Pro review: foreshadowing the future